samuelejedegba/asean-health-equity-dashboard/README.md

 ## The Process

 This wasn't a straightforward "load data, make charts" build.
-Getting to three trustworthy findings meant catching and fixing real errors along the way — the kind that would have undercut the whole analysis if they'd shipped unnoticed.
+It involved real data modelling, statistical analysis outside Power BI, and catching real errors along the way — the kind that would have undercut the whole analysis if they'd shipped unnoticed.

-**Data**
+**Data engineering**
-- 20 official WHO/World Bank indicator files, spanning 1990–2016, standardised into a
+- 20 official WHO/World Bank indicator files, spanning 1990–2016, cleaned and standardised
-  single 252-row country-year panel
+  in Python into a single 252-row country-year panel
 - Country name inconsistencies reconciled across sources (e.g. three different spellings of Laos)
-- 28 individual data-quality anomalies identified through systematic checks — not eyeballed, detected — and disclosed rather than quietly cleaned away
+- Modelled as a proper star schema in Power BI: one fact table (`fact_HealthIndicators`) joined to `dim_Country` and `dim_Year`, plus standalone reference tables (`ref_Benchmarks` for WHO/SDG thresholds, `ref_SpendEfficiency` for regression output) deliberately left unjoined to avoid ambiguous relationship paths
+- A systematic anomaly-detection script — not manual eyeballing — flagged 28 individual
+  data-quality issues (implausible year-on-year swings, early reporting cessation, suspected placeholder values) and logged them as their own queryable table

+**Analysis beyond drag-and-drop**
+- A log-linear regression, run in Python, fitted life expectancy against log-transformed spend per capita across all ten countries, then used to calculate each country's residual — how far its actual outcome sits above or below what its spend level predicts
+- A Pearson correlation coefficient, built from scratch in DAX (no built-in CORREL function in Power BI), to quantify the DPT-coverage-to-infant-mortality relationship precisely rather than asserting it
+- A recurring `LASTNONBLANK`-based DAX pattern used across multiple measures to pull each country's most recent reported year rather than an all-time average — the fix for a real bug found mid-build (below)

 **Corrections made mid-build**
-- Found and fixed a measure that used a 27-year historical average instead of each country's current status — the original version wrongly flagged Malaysia as below the WHO workforce threshold
+- Found and fixed a measure that used a 27-year historical average instead of each country's current status — the original version wrongly flagged Malaysia as below the WHO workforce threshold, and wrongly counted 7 countries below target instead of 6
-- Replaced an early "efficiency" ranking after realising it rewarded low spend rather than genuine performance — rebuilt it as a proper log-linear regression with residual analysis
+- Replaced an early "efficiency" ranking (life expectancy ÷ spend) after realising it rewarded low spend rather than genuine performance — rebuilt it as the regression residual measure described above
-- Verified a stated correlation (initially cited as -0.85) against the actual chart it was meant to support, found it was -0.76, and corrected every reference across the dashboard, report, and slides
+- Verified a stated correlation (initially cited as -0.85) against the actual chart it was meant to support, found the true figure for that pairing was -0.76, and corrected every reference across the dashboard, report, and slides — keeping -0.85 only where it genuinely applied (DPT vs under-5 mortality, a different pairing)
+- Cross-checked country-level expenditure figures directly against the live dashboard rather than trusting an early estimate — caught a figure that was off by more than 50x for Singapore

 **Why this matters**
 Every number on this dashboard has been checked against the underlying data at least once,